arminkhayyer/Dynamic-Programming/README.md

 The arguments of this function are the data file directory, the origin node as a number, the destination index as a number, and finally, the policy either BFS, DFS, Dijkstra, or SLF_LLL.

-2. import the function from the python script and run it with your arbitrary arguments. e.g (calling function from command propmt)
+2. import the function from the python script and run it with your arbitrary arguments. e.g (calling function from command prompt)

 ```console
 foo@bar:~$ cd /to/the/file/directory